 Assault in the Third Degree is a Class A misdemeanor.
-If you are convicted, you face up to one year in jail and a fine of up to $1,000.
+If you are convicted and found guilty of assault, you face up to one year in jail and a fine of up to $1,000.

-If you committed Assault in the Third Degree by the criminally negligent use of a deadly weapon, dangerous instrument or electronic defense weapon in causing physical injury to someone, you face a minimum of one year in jail.
+If you committed Assault in the Third Degree by the criminally negligent use of a deadly weapon, a dangerous instrument or an electronic defense weapon in causing physical injury to another person, you face a minimum of one year in jail.

 While every case is different, there are ways to resolve your criminal case without you having a criminal record.
 Your attorney will work with you to help you resolve any underlying issues that led to your arrest, and gather all relevant information to have productive pretrial meetings with the prosecutor.

 You may be eligible for a diversionary program if you are charged with Assault in the Third Degree.
 If you participate in and successfully complete a diversionary program, such as the Family Violence Education Program (FVEP) or Accelerated Rehabilitation Program (AR), the judge will dismiss the charges against you after you successfully complete a probationary period.
 Having your case dismissed will protect your record.
-Having a clean criminal record is important when applying for employment or when undergoing a background check for educational purposes.
+This is important when applying for employment or when undergoing a background check for educational or other purposes.